davidjamesstone/superviews.js/docs/client.md

 Say you want to build a Todo List Web Component.

 It's to have a `theme` that can be either `light` or `dark` but defaults to `dark`.
 It also needs to be supplied a list of items called `todos`.
 Both these inputs are required.

 The list of `todo` items should be an array of objects with a required integer `id`, required `text` string and a boolean flag to indicate if the task `isCompleted`.

 A third optional input is a `title` for the todo list and has a max length of 10.

-The Todos component should emit 3 events - `change`, `add` and `remove`.
+The Todos component can emit 3 events - `change`, `add` and `remove`.

 Using `superviews.js`, it looks like this: